TarheelGrad1998/gallery-card/README.md

 Notes:
 * You may use a value of "AGO" for caption_format to display the elapsed time since the file date (e.g. "an hour ago").
 [More information here](https://day.js.org/docs/en/display/from-now)
+* To mix AGO with a date format, ensure AGO is within brackets.
+E.g. "[AGO on] dddd" will result in "an hour ago on Saturday"
 * You may also use a space (caption_format: " ") to leave the captions blank.
 * As of v3.4, you no longer need to specify any extranous characters in file_name_format.
 The day.js library is capable of "finding" the proper date in the file name.